 The questions will be similar to the practical work involved as part of the course modules.

 If you successfully complete the assessment, you will gain the nationally-recognised Upkeep/City & Guilds Certificate in Diagnosing defects and ordering repairs from the City & Guilds of London Institute.

-Exam dates for 2014 are shown below.
+Exam dates are shown below.

 Who should attend

 Have you already attended any of the five courses?